-What’s amazing about British-based photographer, Tim Flach, is his ability to keep his subjects still and capture raw emotions.
-How he manages to do it still remains a mystery to me, but one thing is for sure though – the results are as poignant as they are beautiful.
+What’s amazing about British-based photographer, Tim Flach is his ability to keep his subjects still and capture raw emotions.
+How he manages to do it remains a mystery to me, but one thing is for sure – the results are as poignant as they are beautiful.

 Through Flach’s artwork, “not only do we begin to find supposedly repellent creatures charming, but discover a sympathetic vulnerability, an unexpected lightness and humour in their gestures and attitudes.”
 It also goes to show that there is indeed a fine line between man and animals.
 Evidently, we are really not that different after all.

 Below are some of Flach’s most engaging pieces: